Optimal Communication and Key Rate Region for Hierarchical Secure Aggregation with User Collusion

 \section{Conclusion}

 In this work, we studied the \hie \secagg problem where \comm takes place on a 3-layer \hie network consisting of clustered users connected to an \agg server via intermediate relays.
 With potential user collusion, the server aims to recover the sum of inputs of all users while learning nothing about the inputs beyond the desired sum.
 The relays should be prevented from inferring the inputs beyond what is known from the colluding users.
 Under the security constraints, we characterized the optimal \comm and key rate region where a core contribution is the identification of the optimal source key rate.
-We proposed optimal \comm and key generation schemes utilizing the extended \Vand matrix whose rows sum to zero and has special rank properties that guarantee input sum recovery and security.
+We proposed optimal \comm and key generation schemes utilizing the extended \Vand matrix whose rows sum to zero and have special rank properties that guarantee input sum recovery and security simultaneously.
 We also derived tight converse bounds on the \comm and key rates using \itic arguments and established the optimal rate region for the \hie \secagg problem.
-Several future directions may be investigated: User dropout resilience; Partial \agg at the relays; More complicated user-relay association patterns such as each user connecting to multiple relays and new security models such as allowing collusion between the relays and the server.
+Several future directions may be investigated: user dropout resilience, where a two-round \comm model should be considered; partial \agg at the relays; more complicated user-relay association patterns such as each user connecting to multiple relays, and more robust security models such as allowing collusion between the relays and the server.

 \appendices